Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

 Child on their back, head off of the bed, writing on a paper on the floor

-Effective homework breaks are quick, structured breaks.
 They use physical movement, mindfulness exercises, or sensory activities.
-Remember – different minds, or moods, call for different types of breaks.
+Remember – different minds and different moods call for different types of breaks.

 Here are my top recommendations for refreshing and refueling your brain:

-• A 20-minute walk which increases blood flow to the brain, quickens reaction time and sharpens decision making
+• A 20-minute walk, which increases blood flow to the brain, quickens reaction time, and sharpens decision-making

 • A nourishing snack, like blueberries or pumpkin seeds.